 What’s Special

-Free Columbia University classes; courses in engineering and philosophy
+Free Columbia University classes; engineering and philosophy classes

 The Downside

-Columbia Secondary School for Math, Science and Engineering (CSS) is an academically challenging and ethnically diverse school founded with the backing of Columbia University.
-Qualified high school juniors and seniors may take courses at Columbia University for free.
+Columbia Secondary School for Math, Science and Engineering (CSS) offers an academically challenging program for grades 6 to 12.
+Founded with the backing of Columbia University, it allows eligible students to take Columbia University courses for free.
+Core features are a seven-year philosophy sequence and a multi-year engineering program.

 School Stats